SaeidB/insta_create/README.md

 # Create instagram account by mobile api
-Updated method to register Instagram accounts all automatically, using Instagram mobile API
+Updated method to register Instagram accounts all automatically, using Instagram mobile API<br>

 # Features